-Figure 27 (a and b) shows the temperatures measured by thermocouples No. 1 to 9 and No. 89 through 94 located on the unexposed side (top) of the OSB subfloor of the floor assembly (see Figure 15 and Figure 16).
+Figure 27 (a and b), Figure 27 (R-a and R-b) and Figure 27 (RR-a and RR-b) show the temperatures measured by thermocouples (TCs) No. 1 to 9 and No. 89 through 94 located on the unexposed side (top) of the OSB subfloor of the floor assembly (see Figure 15 and Figure 16) for Tests UF-06, UF-06R and UF-06RR.
 For TCs 1 to 9, the temperatures remained at ambient temperature for the first 200 s.
-After this, the temperatures increased gradually until 470 s; thereafter, the temperatures show a faster rate of increase at all locations.
+After this, the temperatures increased gradually until 390 s for Test UF-06, 380 s for Test UF-06R, and 410 s for Test UF-06RR.
+Thereafter, the temperatures show a faster rate of increase at all locations.
 This faster increase in temperature rise was due to the positioning of the thermocouples in the vicinity of the fire.
-This was also an indication that flames penetrated through the subfloor and the floor was being breached at many locations (close to the end of the test).
-The maximum temperature reached about 300°C, measured at the time that corresponded to the time when there was a sharp increase in temperatures measured at the thermocouple trees on the first storey (see Figure 21).
-Subsequently, the temperatures decreased after the extinguishment of the fire.
-Temperatures measured at locations 89 to 94 show similar trends but different values.
+This is also an indication that flames penetrated through the floor and the floor was being breached at many locations.
+Subsequently, the temperatures decreased during the extinguishment of the fire.
+Temperatures at locations 89 to 94 show a similar trend.